 Similarly, you might have staff on opposite ends of the world.
 When your American team is working, your members in Asia are asleep.
 You’ve got a minuscule window for communication.

 It’s not just a global issue.
 This point applies to remote teams in the United States as well.
-A staffer in California might ask a question at 4 pm, but not hear back from your New York team until the next working day.
+A staffer in California might ask a question at 4 pm but not hear back from your New York team until the next working day at 4 am.

 2) You can’t interpret body language in an instant message.

-Did you know non-verbal expressions have up to 93% more influence than only text?
+Did you know non-verbal expressions have up to 93% more influence than text alone?

-You can pick-up subtle body language signals when you’re communicating in the office.
-But when working remotely, relying on instant messaging apps, those signals get lost.
+You can pick up subtle body language signals when you’re communicating in the office.
+But those signals get lost when working remotely and relying on instant messaging apps.
 It’s not easy to understand the tone of a message through text alone.

 We can see this in action with a text message that says, “can you get this done today?”
-It’s unclear if the sender is genuinely curious, or is demanding that a task is due immediately.
+It’s unclear if the sender is genuinely curious or demands that a task is due immediately.
 That doesn’t come through in text since you don’t pick up on their tone through a text message.
 Employees might provide undesirable answers due to text-based communication.

 3) Company culture diminishes